Just a few of the many monuments

 In the early years of the 19th century the area was replanted with elm and willow and became a park and arboretum.
 However within a quarter of a century (around 1831) the Merchants House, inspired by the Pere Lachaise cemetery in Paris, decided to transform their land into a garden cemetery.

 What followed was a competition for the conversion and 16 entries were received.
-The chosen winner was one George Mylne subsequently appointed Superintendent and Head Gardner.
-He began work on the new Glasgow Necropolis.
+Following a competition to decide who would supervise the conversion, the Merchants House appointed George Mylne as Superintendent and Head Gardner.
+He began work on the new cemetery.

 Glasgow Necropolis: Bridge of Sighs

-Further land was bought by the Merchants House in order to provide a bridge to cross the Molindinar Burn allowing funerals access from Glasgow Cathedral to the cemetery.
+The Merchants House bought more land in order to provide a bridge to cross the Molindinar Burn allowing funerals access from Glasgow Cathedral to the cemetery.
 The bridge became known as the Bridge of Sighs, named after the bridge in Venice.

 The cemetery was designed to be interdenominational, the first burial was Joseph Levi, a Jewish jeweller and the first Christian interment was Elizabeth Miles, the stepmother of George Mylne.